 I just finished researching the topic of self-compassion and eating disorder recovery.
-Part of the reason I chose this topic to research is that I have witnessed both personally and professionally, throughout the years, how at the root of true and lasting recovery self- compassion is present.
-I interviewed 21 women, all with 3 or more years of sustained recovery, and found out that, number one, sustained, long-term recovery is possible, and that two, self-compassion is the driving force, the “action-former” that took them through all the phases of recovery.
+This topic partly was chosen because I’ve witnessed both personally and professionally self-compassion is at the root of true and lasting recovery.
+I interviewed 21 women, all with 3 or more years of sustained recovery.
+I found out that sustained, long-term recovery is possible.
+And that self-compassion is the driving force, the “action-former” that took them through all the phases of recovery.

 I labeled self-compassion as the holding in the recovery process.